Trump sues banks to block House subpoenas for records

-WASHINGTON — President Donald Trump is suing Deutsche Bank and Capital One in an attempt to block congressional subpoenas for his business records.
+WASHINGTON — President Donald Trump has filed suit against Deutsche Bank and Capital One in an attempt to block congressional subpoenas for his business records.

 Two House committees subpoenaed Deutsche Bank and several other financial institutions earlier this month as part of investigations into Trump’s finances.